abdullahzen/game-programming-docs/docs/labs/lab_1.md

 - Skip the tutorial, and get creative.

 # Submission
-Please submit the outputs of Task 2 and Task 3 either on Omnivox as a single `.zip` file with your name and id, or upload it on Github in your own repo for labs in general and share the link with me on Omnivox.
+Please submit the outputs of Task 2 and Task 3 by uploading it on Github in your own repo for labs in general and share the link with me on Omnivox or add my username as a collaborator `abdullahzen`.
+Refer to the following [Submission Guide](./submission_guide.md) for more details